Principle Investigator

 Gareth Blakemore, MSc

-Gareth's thesis work focused on Cheatgrass (Bromus tectorum) invasion of the Great Basin Desert.
-Cheatgrass has been implicated in reductions of species abundance and diversity for a variety of taxa, yet little is known in terms of impacts on reptile communities or the mechanisms that drive these declines.
-To better understand the local and landscape scale implications of cheatgrass invasion on reptiles, Gareth's work approached (1) quantifying reductions in abundance and richness of reptiles in cheatgrass habitats versus shrub habitats, (2) investigating mechanisms by which B. tectorum reduces habitat suitability for reptiles at the local scale (altered habitat structure, prey base and loss of thermal microhabitats), and (3) scaling up local findings to infer landscape patterns of reptile demography.
-Gareth defended his work to a full house in Summer of 2018.
+Gareth's thesis focused on Cheatgrass (Bromus tectorum) invasion of the Great Basin Desert.
+Cheatgrass has been implicated in reductions of species diversity for a variety of taxa, yet little is known in terms of impacts on reptile communities or the mechanisms that drive these declines.
+To understand the impacts of cheatgrass on reptiles, Gareth: (1) quantified reductions in abundance and richness of reptiles in cheatgrass habitats versus shrub habitats; and (2) investigated mechanisms by which B. tectorum reduces habitat suitability for reptiles (altered habitat structure, prey base and loss of thermal microhabitats).

 Scott Appleby, MSc